mmeyer2k/dcrypt/README.md

 # Usage Notes
 1. All encryption functions and `\Dcrypt\Hash::make()` output raw binary data.
 1. All encryption functions and `\Dcrypt\Hash::make()` accept any binary data of arbitrary length as `$input` and `$password`.
-  1. Dcrypt takes special steps to avoid frivolus concatenations of potentially large input parameters.
+  1. Dcrypt takes special steps to avoid frivolus concatenations of potentially large `$input` type parameters.
   1. `$password` type parameters are freqently concatentated.
 Therefore, avoid using excessively large passwords when memory is an issue.
 1. Dcrypt is safe to use on systems that have `mbstring.func_overload` enabled.
 1. Both `\Dcrypt\Aes` and `\Dcrypt\Mcrypt` block ciphers will return `false` upon decryption of any malformed cyphertext.